 Let’s hear from the kids: There were way too many toys, could never choose what to buy (luckily for mom and dad!).
 In the Lego store we could build our own Lego and then have a Star Wars fight using swords made of Lego blocks.
 Oh, and that colourful m&m’s wall – never seen so many sweets in my life!
 They said it was the world’s biggest candy wall.

 10. London Parks and Playgrounds

 London has many parks and playgrounds that offer perfect opportunities to relax for the whole family.
-Our kids’ favourite was the Jubilee Gardens playground at the foot of London Eye (and next to our hotel).
+Our kids’ favourite was the Jubilee Gardens playground at the foot of London Eye (and next to our fantastically located hotel).
 Another great park is St James’s Park, close to Buckingham Palace.
 The nicest area of Hyde Park is probably close to the Serpentine, you can even go boating there.

 Let’s hear from the kids: The parks were great, as it was too hot in the city.
 And… Remember that squirrel that ran away with a piece of my cake!!!
 And… There were so many ducks everywhere, we even saw seven baby swans.
 And… That playground at London Eye had so many spider webs to climb, some parts were really challenging.

 More ideas for things to do in London with kids

 As I said, London has so much to offer that you could stay there for a month and still not see everything that you want to.
 Here are some more ideas of the things we really wanted to see and do in London with kids, but didn’t have the time for.

 - Family-friendly musicals: the Lion King, Aladdin, Annie,…

 - London zoo